JoaquinAmatRodrigo/skforecast/README.md

 **Skforecast** is a python library that eases using scikit-learn regressors as multi-step forecasters.
 It also works with any regressor compatible with the scikit-learn API (pipelines, CatBoost, LightGBM, XGBoost, Ranger...).

+**Why use skforecast?**

+Skforecast is developed according to the following priorities:

++ Fast and robust prototyping.
++ Validation and backtesting methods to have a realistic assessment of model performance.
++ Models must be deployed in production.
++ Models must be interpretable.

 **Documentation: https://joaquinamatrodrigo.github.io/skforecast/**